ProgerXP/Plarx/README.md

 **HLEx** is an addendum to Laravel's `HTML` class with some useful functions.

+Plarx also contains routines to replace default `application/start.php` code - for this add `'startApp' => true` to its entry in `application/bundles.php` and feel free to clear `start.php` from the old code.

 Source code is extensively documented with examples so please refer to it for more information.
 Feel free to drop by [Laravel.ru](http://laravel.ru)'s forums.

 Contact  me at proger.xp@gmail.com or see my homepage at http://proger.me.